 - Navigate to and select the desired recordings -

-- From Calls logs: select the desired call, and then click on the Recording SID.
+- From Calls logs: Click Calls, select the desired call, and then click the Recording SID.

-- From Recordings logs: click the desired recording.
+- From Recordings logs: Click Recordings, and then click the desired recording.